 8.44 LONGITUDINAL JOINTS

 To obtain adequate compaction at longitudinal joints, contractor shall place sufficient thickness of mix to compensate for 20 to 25 percent reduction in thickness that normally occurs from rolling.
-If thickness is insufficient prior to rolling, joint will usually be smooth in appearance but lack density because of inadequate compaction.
+If thickness is insufficient prior to rolling, the resulting joint will usually appear smooth, but lack density due to inadequate compaction.

 The vertical face of exposed, longitudinal joints must be tacked before the adjacent lane is placed.
 If a Notched Wedge Joint configuration is used, the tacked area also includes the sloping “wedge” face placed in conjunction with the first lane.
 This treatment is very important to insure a seal at the joint.
 No tack coat shall be sprayed on surface of lane being matched.
 Shields on distributor spray bar will help protect adjacent lane.

-If overlap is maintained at approximately 25 mm (1 inch) and thickness of joint is correct, brooming or raking is not necessary to obtain a good joint.
+If overlap is maintained at approximately 25 mm (1 inch) and matching lift thickness is correct, brooming or raking is not necessary to obtain a good joint.
 However, occasional corrections with hand tools may be necessary.
 When handwork is completed, excess material should be wasted as opposed to scattered on lane being constructed.